Carey Means

 Carey Means (born December 4, 1966) is an American voice and stage actor best known for playing Frylock on the Adult Swim show Aqua Teen Hunger Force, and Thundercleese on The Brak Show.
 He has also performed in several theatrical musicals and plays, including South Pacific, Two Trains Running, A Soldier's Play, and Waiting for Godot.
 He provided the voice of Jonah Bishop on the Nickelodeon series Welcome to the Wayne.

 Personal life

-Means is a graduate of Lincoln University in Jefferson City, Missouri with a degree for B.S.
+Means was raised in St. Louis, Missouri, and is a graduate of Lincoln University in Jefferson City, Missouri with a degree for B.S.
 Fine Arts/Vocal Music.